turmeque/turmeque/README.md

                         🤟 HI, My name is Johan and I`m Developer Junior!!!👌

-                         👨‍💻 here you can to see my proyect like developer💻
+                         👨‍💻 here you can to see my proyects like developer.....💻